-I am a Ph.D. student in the Department of Computer Science at the University of Texas at Austin.
-I received my B.S. in Electrical & Computer Engineering from the University of Texas at Austin in 2013, where my research focused on mobile development ecosystems.
+I am a PhD student in the Department of Computer Science at the University of Texas at Austin and Machine Learning Researcher at the cognitive computing start-up SparkCognition.
+I received my B.S. in Electrical Engineering from the University of Texas at Austin in 2013, where my research focused on mobile development ecosystems and software engineering.
+I received my M.S. in Computer Science, also from the University of Texas at Austin, in 2017.
+During this time, my research focused on the development of Information Retrieval systems and leveraged work in Human-Computer Interaction, Crowdsourcing, and Machine Learning.

 For fun, I enjoy hiking and camping.
-As a high school student, I wanted to be an author, and one year, as a New Year's resolution, I forced myself to start; I currently publish creative writing under various pseudonyms.
+As a high school student, I wanted to be an author.
+Finally, a few years ago, I forced myself to start writing.
+I publish creative writing under various pseudonyms.

 I am always interested in job opportunities, consulting work, discussion related to my interests, and collaboration opportunities.